gs-chaitanya/milesan-meta/README.md

 ```
 source env.sh
 ```
-Note that you can skip this step when using the provided [docker image](https://github.com/comsec-group/milesan-docker).

-### Using modelsim or verilator
+### Using ModelSim or Verilator
-Since the setup is meant to be used from a docker container and modelsim is usually not avaiable, we provide a modelsim server that runs on the host system and interfaces with the docker container through a mounted directory.
+Since the setup is meant to be used from a docker container and ModelSim is usually not avaiable, we provide a ModelSim server that runs on the host system and interfaces with the docker container through a mounted directory.
 For this purpose, run:
 ```
 cd fuzzer
 python do_run_modelsim.py
 ```
-which starts the modelsim server which waits for requests in the MODELSIM_REQ_DIR directory, as set from *env.sh*.
+which starts the ModelSim server which waits for requests in the MODELSIM_REQ_DIR directory, as set from *env.sh*.
 ### Fuzzing
 First, cd into the *fuzzer/* directory
 ```